 Master pages are either the root of the content tree or pages whose page template has the Master template option enabled on the General tab of the page template editing interface at Site Manager -> Development -> Page templates.
 They can be edited just like any other page.
 You can use the Design tab to edit the web parts and HTML layout of the master page.
 In addition, there's a special Master page tab available only for master pages:

-This tab allows you to define sections of the master page's HTML code.
-This code is also added to all pages that inherit content from the master page.
+As you can see, you can define the following sections of the HTML code of the master page.
+This code is used for all pages that inherit content from the master page:

-The code outside of the editable sections is only informative and may not be identical to the actual code rendered for pages.
+Please be aware that the code between the editable sections is of informative character only and may not be identical to the actual rendered code.

 A master page must always contain the Page placeholder web part that specifies where the content of sub-pages should be loaded.
 Visual inheritance is described in more detail in the next topic.